-->

 2. Alfa Romeo 33/2 Coupé Speciale

-1969 Alfa Romeo Pininfarina 33/2 Coupé Speciale with its hydraulic butterfly doors opened.
-(Picture from: https://bit.ly/2zz9nSR)
+The 1969 Alfa Romeo Pininfarina 33/2 Coupé Speciale with its hydraulic butterfly doors opened.
+(Picture from: Coachbuild)

 3. Alfa Romeo Cuneo

-It was shaped like a racing powerboat and sported an aerofoil just behind the cockpit that also served as a roll bar and oil radiator.
+With a design reminiscent of a racing powerboat, it featured a distinctive aerofoil behind the cockpit, serving both aesthetic and functional purposes.
+Despite its brilliance, this bodywork was eventually dismantled, adding an air of mystery to its legacy.
 The headlights were grouped into a single cluster on the bonnet, with a similar cluster at the rear enclosing the tailpipes.

 Note: This blog can be accessed via your smart phone